 When specific development is reasonably foreseeable as result of the goals, policies, and guidelines in the Proposed Project, the Lead Agency should identify any potential adverse health risk impacts using its best efforts to find out and a good-faith effort at full disclosure in the CEQA document.
-Based on a review of aerial photographs and Figure 1 in the Notice of Preparation, South Coast AQMD staff found that the Proposed Project will be located in proximity to Interstate 5 (I-5).
-Because of the proximity to the existing freeway and a potential source of air pollution, residents at the Proposed Project2 would be exposed to diesel particulate matter (DPM), which is a toxic air contaminant and a carcinogen.
+Based on a review of aerial photographs, South Coast AQMD staff found that some of the planned residential components of the Proposed Project will be located in close proximity to Interstate 405 (I-405).
+Because of the close proximity to the existing freeway and a potential source of air pollution, residents at the Proposed Project2 would be exposed to diesel particulate matter (DPM), which is a toxic air contaminant and a carcinogen.
 Diesel particulate matter emitted from diesel powered engines (such as trucks) has been classified by the state as a toxic air contaminant and a carcinogen.
-Since future residences at the Proposed Project would be exposed to toxic emissions from the nearby sources of air pollution (e.g., diesel fueled highway vehicles and locomotives),
+Since future residences at the Proposed Project would be exposed to toxic emissions from the nearby sources of air pollution (e.g., diesel fueled highway trucks), South Coast AQMD staff recommends that the Lead Agency conduct a health risk assessment (HRA)3 to disclose the potential health risks to the residents in the EIR4.

-2According to the Project Description in the Notice of Preparation, the Proposed Project would include 825 residential units and 165,000 square feet of retail uses with subterranean parking on 17.32 acres.
+2According to the Project Description in the Notice of Preparation, the Proposed Project would include, among others, construction of 3,000 residential units on 94.46 acres.